-So, you can see how whiskers do play a valuable role in day to day life.
+So, you can see how whiskers do play a valuable role in day-to-day life.

-Can or Should You Trim a Dog’s Whiskers?
+Can You Trim a Dog’s Whiskers?

-Do Dog Whiskers Grow Back if Cut?
+Do Dog Whiskers Grow Back If Cut?

-Thankfully, dog whiskers DO grow back after having been cut or trimmed down.
+In nearly all cases, dog whiskers DO grow back after having been cut or trimmed down.

 The rate at which they grow back depends on your dog’s breed, age, and general health.
 There’s no exact timeline.